binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Skills

 The smaller CSPs in many cases suffer from the same resourcing issues that many business's do in regards to having solid security skills and engagement of their workers to apply security in-house.
-In general, in order to benefit from the Shared Responsibility Model of the CSP, it pays to go with one of the larger CSPs.
+In general, in order to benefit from the Shared Responsibility Model of the CSP, it pays to go with the larger CSPs.

 #### EULA